Credit Agricole in talks over Greek bank sale

 Credit Agricole trades at 0.2 times its book value, making it one of the European sector's very cheapest by that measure.

-Greek media reports suggest that two other Greek lenders, EFG Eurobank and Alpha Bank, have also declared an interest in Emporiki.
+Greek media reports suggest that two other Greek lenders, EFG Eurobank EFGr.AT and Alpha Bank (ACBr.AT), have also declared an interest in Emporiki.

 However, a Paris-based source familiar with the matter indicated that there were more suitors: "There have been expressions of interest ... and not just from three banks."